-Judge: Teen must repay $37M for starting Oregon wildfire
+Judge orders Vancouver, Wash., teen to start paying off $37M for starting Columbia Gorge wildfire

+The 15-year-old from Vancouver, Wash., this year acknowledged he threw two fireworks in Eagle Creek Canyon on Sept.
+2, causing the huge fire and devastating a major outdoor tourist attraction.
+The judge says that the boy can set up a payment plan, though payments can be halted after 10 years.

-HOOD RIVER, Ore.
-(AP) — A teenager who started a major wildfire in the scenic Columbia River Gorge in Oregon has been ordered to pay restitution for at least the next decade, though it’s unlikely the boy will ever cover his nearly $37 million bill.
+HOOD RIVER, Ore. — A teenager who started a major wildfire in the scenic Columbia River Gorge in Oregon has been ordered to pay restitution for at least the next decade, though it’s unlikely the boy will ever cover his nearly $37 million bill.

 The Oregonian reports that Hood River County Circuit Judge John A. Olson issued the opinion on Monday, awarding the restitution totaling $36,618,330.24 to cover the costs of firefighting, repair and restoration to the gorge and damage to homes.
 Victims include the U.S. Forest Service and Oregon Department of Transportation.